Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Expansion formula for one-sided closed curves using matrix products

 which agrees with out previous computation.
 Observe that when flipping across the crosscap, every counterclockwise sequence becomes clockwise and vice-versa.
 Additionally, the sign of the principal lamination changes as we are now intersecting arcs that lift to $Z$-intersections, so we must change each matrix of type two in the standard $M$-path.

-The corresponding band graph is shown in Figure \ref{fig:maximalband}.
-Observe that it is the same as the band graph shown in Figure \ref{fig:snakegraph} with the exception that we have used the opposite relative orientation.
+The corresponding band graph is shown in Figure~\ref{fig:maximalband}.
+Observe that it is the same as the band graph shown in Figure~\ref{fig:snakegraph} with the exception that we have used the opposite relative orientation.

-Observe that the minimal matching shown in Figure \ref{fig:posetgraph} (the bottommost graph of the figure), becomes the maximal matching for $\widetilde{\mathcal{G}}_{\alpha', T}$ (see Figure \ref{fig:maximalmatch}); however, as we are now lifting to $Z$-intersections, the coefficient monomial remains the exact same as the previous example.
-A similar logic applies to the other good matchings on $\widetilde{\mathcal{G}}_{\alpha', T}$ and the set of good matchings is shown to give comparison in Figure \ref{fig:posetforalpha'}.
+Observe that the minimal matching shown in Figure~\ref{fig:posetgraph} (the bottommost graph of the figure), becomes the maximal matching for $\widetilde{\mathcal{G}}_{\alpha', T}$ (see Figure~\ref{fig:maximalmatch}); however, as we are now lifting to $Z$-intersections, the coefficient monomial remains the exact same as the previous example.
+A~similar logic applies to the other good matchings on $\widetilde{\mathcal{G}}_{\alpha', T}$ and the set of good matchings is shown to give comparison in Figure~\ref{fig:posetforalpha'}.

-Next, we will look at a ``rotation" of $\alpha$.
-Let $\alpha$ be the arc depicted in Figure \ref{fig:mobiuspath} and let $\beta$ be the one-sided closed curve shown in Figure \ref{fig:rotation}.
+Next, we will look at a ``rotation'' of $\alpha$.
+Let $\alpha$ be the arc depicted in Figure~\ref{fig:mobiuspath} and let $\beta$ be the one-sided closed curve shown in Figure~\ref{fig:rotation}.
 The matrices corresponding to the individual steps of the standard $M$-path for $\beta$ are listed below.
-The first ten matrices appear in the matrix product for $\alpha$ as well, i.e, the matrices in purple text.
+The first ten matrices appear in the matrix product for $\alpha$ as well,

-The proof of Proposition \ref{prop:rotation} shows that the trace of the matrix product associated to $\rho_{\alpha}$ agrees with the trace of the matrix product associated to $\rho_{\beta}$.
-This can be seen explicitly by computing the matrix product via Macaulay2.
+The proof of Proposition~\ref{prop:rotation} shows that the trace of the matrix product associated to $\rho_{\alpha}$ agrees with the trace of the matrix product associated to $\rho_{\beta}$.
+This can be seen explicitly by computing the matrix product via \texttt{Macaulay2}.
 One finds

 A similar computation can be done with the other rotations of $\alpha$.